 Annual Dividend Increases: 55

 Hormel Foods makes a wide range of foods, and one large segment is meat products.
 And although plant-based products are becoming more popular, the company will continue to profit from the massive meat industry.
 One area in which the company shines is gaining market share and customer loyalty.

 Hormel Foods offers the lowest dividend yield on this list.
-But it still easily outpaces what you could get from even a 30-year fixed-rate government bond.
-Also, the trailing 12-month dividend payout ratio comes in close to 50%.
+But it still not far from what you could get with a 30-year fixed-rate government bond.
+Also, the trailing 12-month dividend payout ratio comes in close to 60%.
 That means the company should be able to continue raising its dividend.

 Final Thoughts Before Investing

 These are some time-tested companies.
 They’ve continued to adapt and profit along the way.
 This consistency has helped them become some of the top dividend stocks to buy and hold.

 If you have the ability to invest and stay invested, these companies will likely keep paying you bigger dividends each year.
 And if you’re looking for an even more frequent stream of income, check out these top monthly dividend stocks.